2009 Wimbledon Championships

 The 2009 Wimbledon Championships was a tennis tournament played on grass courts at the All England Lawn Tennis and Croquet Club in Wimbledon, London in the United Kingdom.
 It was the 123rd edition of the Wimbledon Championships and was held from 22 June to 5 July 2009.
 It was the third Grand Slam tennis event of the year.

 Rafael Nadal did not defend his title as he withdrew from the tournament due to knee tendonitis.
 Roger Federer won his 6th Wimbledon title defeating rival Andy Roddick in the final in five sets.
 Federer's victory marked his fifteenth Grand Slam title, establishing the men's all-time record.
 Venus Williams was unsuccessful in the title's defence, having been defeated in the final match by her sister Serena, who won her first Wimbledon title since 2003.

+Work to install a retractable roof on Centre Court had been completed, with the roof closed due to rain for the first time at the Championships in a fourth-round match between Dinara Safina and Amélie Mauresmo.

 Point and prize money distribution

 Point distribution

 Below are the tables with the point distribution for each discipline of the tournament.